Dominic Fike

-Dominic David Fike (born December 30, 1995) is an American singer, songwriter, and actor.
-Fike first received recognition after releasing several popular songs to the website SoundCloud.
-Following the release of his debut extended play, Don't Forget About Me, Demos, he signed to Columbia Records.
+Dominic David Fike (born December 30, 1995) is an American musician, singer-songwriter and rapper.
+He first received recognition after releasing several popular songs to the website SoundCloud.
+Following the release of his debut extended play, Don't Forget About Me, Demos (2018), he signed to Columbia Records.
 Fike's song "3 Nights" reached the top ten in multiple countries.
-He later collaborated with the band Brockhampton and singer Halsey.
-In June 2020, Fike released the single "Chicken Tenders".
-In July of the same year, he released the single "Politics & Violence".
-Fike's debut album, What Could Possibly Go Wrong, was released the same month.
+He later collaborated with fellow American musicians Brockhampton and Halsey.
+His debut album, What Could Possibly Go Wrong, was released in 2020.
 The album charted in the top 50 of multiple countries, including the United States and Australia.

-In September 2020, Fike became a headliner for a concert series in the video game Fortnite.
-A few months later, NME included Fike on their list of essential new artists for 2020.
-He recorded a cover of Paul McCartney's song "The Kiss of Venus" for the album McCartney III Imagined.
+He recorded a cover of Paul McCartney's song "The Kiss of Venus" for the album McCartney III Imagined (2021).

-In 2022, Fike became a cast member of the second season of Euphoria in his first main acting role, as Elliot.
+In 2022, Fike became a cast member of the second season of Euphoria, in his first main acting role, playing Elliot, a drug-abusing teenager.
+In 2023, Fike released his second studio album, Sunburn, preceded by singles "Dancing in the Courthouse", "Ant Pile", "Mona Lisa" (a track which is featured in the 2023 superhero movie Spider-Man: Across the Spider-Verse), and "Mama's Boy".